fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

 An integer is a sequence of number without decimal points.
 If you want to specify the integer's type, just add the type name after the integer, like 123i8.
 Any integer without postfix has the type depending on it's usage.
 And if the usage is not specified, it is by default i32, and expands to i64 if the literal exceeds 2 ^ 31 - 1, and expands to i128 if the literal exceeds 2 ^ 63 - 1, and expands to u128 if the literal exceeds 2 ^ 127 - 1.
 Otherwise, it will throw an error.

 ### Floats
 A float is a sequence of number with one decimal point.
-If you want to specify the float's tye, just add the type name after the float, like 1.0f32.
+If you want to specify the float's type, just add the type name after the float, like 1.0f32.
 Any float without postfix has the type depending on it's usage.
 And if the usage is not specified, it is by default f64.

 ### Boolean
 A boolean is represented by "true" or "false".